+Lane Departures

-Year Fatalities - Lane Serious Injuries - Lane
+Year Fatalities Serious Injuries

-Departures Departures

-2004 451 3,381

 2005 486 3,318

 2006 463 3,110

 2007 434 3,227

 2008 401 3,080

 2009 343 3,037

-2010 428 3,052

-2011 357 2,850

-2012 365 2,971

-2013 378 2,707

-Despite the downward trend seen above, lane departure crashes still account for more than 25% of all fatal and serious injury crashes and remains an emphasis area for the department.
-NYSDOT continues to implement counter measures and programs to prevent lane departure crashes such as:
+Despite the downward trend seen above, lane departures still account for more than 25% of all fatal and serious injury crashes and remains an emphasis area for the department.
+NYSDOT continues to implement countermeasures and programs to prevent lane departures crashes such as:

 - Installing Centerline Audible Roadway Delineators (CARDS) on rural 2 lane roads that meet specific criteria - Advancing shoulder improvement by incorporating the shoulder wedge joint requirement into Vendor Placed Paving contracts. - Identifying and treating sections of pavement experiencing unusually high proportions of wet road accidents via the SKARP program - Implementing site specific projects to correct geometric issues; and - Identifying roadway characteristics that place roads at a higher risk for lane departure crashes with a goal of implementing additional systemic programs to prevent them.
 NYSDOT participated in a systemic analysis pilot with Cambridge Systematics.
-The pilot identified un-divided rural roads with 2 lanes, 55 mph speed, an AADT between 3000-6000, a shoulder width between 1-3' and a curve radius of 100-300 as having a high risk for lane departure crashes.
-As a result New York will be considering additional systemic counter measures on curves such as true wet reflective pavement marking, enhanced chevrons and high friction surface treatments in the future.

-Developing a Lane Departure Action Plan with the goal of completing the plan in 2014.
+The pilot identified undivided rural roads with 2 lanes, 55 mph speed, an AADT between 3000-6000, a shoulder width between 1-3' and a curve radius of 100-300 as having a high risk for lane departure crashes.
+As a result New York will be considering additional systemic counter measures on curves such as true wet reflective pavement marking, enhanced chevrons and high friction surface treatments in the future. - Developing a Lane Departure Action Plan with the goal of completing the plan in 2015.